DIY - Finishing Techniques

 photo source: woodworkingnetwork.com

-And those who are repainting or refinishing a piece of furniture can do such a test, or an even simpler one.
-A strip of tape is applied to the refinished surface and then pulled off.
-Normally no varnish should remain on it.
-If it does, it means that the 2 coats are not compatible and there is no adhesion between the coats.
-It is good to test before applying to the whole surface; try on a more hidden part.
+And those repainting or refinishing furniture can do this test, or an even simpler one.
+Over the refinished surface, apply adhesive tape, then pull it off.
+Normally, no varnish should remain.
+If it does, the two coats are not compatible and there is no adhesion between the coats.
+It is a good idea to test before applying to the entire surface; try on a more hidden part.

-Both methods of adhesion determination are simple and can be done easily in the factory, in the workshop or at home.
-The difference between them is that while in the first method the film is only damaged if it lacks adhesion, in the second case the film is also damaged if it has adhesion.
-This is why the test should be carried out in places where there is no visibility and the grid should be as small as possible.
+Both methods of determining adhesion are simple and can be done without problems in the factory, in the workshop or at home.
+The difference between them is that, whereas in the first method the film is only damaged if it lacks adhesion, in the second method the film is damaged even if it has adhesion.
+This is why the test should be carried out in places without visibility and the grid should be as small as possible.

 About the author